perycode/snowwhite/README.md

 # snowwhite
-This python colect and organize data from vacum pump snowwhite
+This python collect and organize data from vacum pump snowwhite